 Shadows and/or outlines will offset your lettering or image, and add a 3-D look to your design.

-- The yellow lettering in this example has a burgundy shadow for more depth and style.
+- The white lettering in this example has a purple shadow for more depth and style.

 A personalized tire cover with shadows and/or outlines on the design makes flat letters suddenly come alive.

 A personalized tire cover can have text in a straight line or arched (curved) around the shape of the tire cover.